Syllabus of Basic Education

 After the grading session, the part chair will create and submit a report to the general officer of the exam series and the Examination Committee chairperson.
 In the report, the part chair recommends a passing score, gives a detailed analysis of the exam, and notes any unusual questions or situations that required special handling.
 The chairperson and general officer hold a teleconference with the vice presidentâ€“admissions and a representative from the Canadian Institute of Actuaries to discuss all of the exams from the series and to finalize the passing scores.

-After the passing score has been approved by the vice presidentâ€“admissions, the data is verified and released to the CAS Office to update each candidate's record, post a list of passing candidate numbers on the CAS website, and send the grade reports to candidates.
+After the passing score has been approved by the vice presidentâ€“admissions, the data is verified and released to the CAS Office to update each candidate's record.
+A link to the web page with passing candidate numbers, which will reside at a randomly generated web address, will be sent via email to the candidates who sat for the exam for which results are available Lastly, grade reports will be sent to candidates.

 Determination of the Pass Mark

 The goal of the examination system of the CAS is to pass all candidates who have demonstrated adequate knowledge of the Syllabus and to fail those candidates who have not.
 The objective of the examinations is to evaluate candidate performance using criteria for demonstrating adequate knowledge that remain constant throughout the lifetime of the exam series.
 Pre-set pass marks (e.g., a candidate will pass if he or she answers x percent of the questions correctly) are counter to this philosophy.
 The examinations are meant to measure the candidate's level of achievement of the required learning objectives and their required level of capability of accomplishing specified learning outcomes.